Genez-io/genezio-landing-page/new-landing/src/posts/ai-agents-101-understanding-their-role-and-functionality.md

 As you consider your next steps, remember that the most successful agent implementations start with clearly defined problems and thoughtfully designed architectures—technical sophistication alone doesn't guarantee value.

-## Make your AI Agent trustworthy

 Ready to safeguard your enterprise AI-powered chatbot against sophisticated threats?
 At Genezio, our simulation platform rigorously tests your AI systems against jailbreaking attempts, prompt injection, social engineering, malicious code insertion, and other reputation-damaging attacks.
 Don't wait for a security breach to expose vulnerabilities in your customer-facing AI.
-Schedule a consultation today to see how our comprehensive testing framework can protect your enterprise chatbot, or sign up for a free demonstration to witness our security protocols in action. {{< external-link link="https://genezio.com/#cta-buttons" >}}Secure your AI{{< /external-link >}}, protect your reputation, and build customer trust with Genezio.
+Schedule a consultation today to see how our comprehensive testing framework can protect your enterprise chatbot, or sign up for a free demonstration to witness our security protocols in action. {{< external-link link="https://calendar.google.com/calendar/u/0/appointments/schedules/AcZssZ30EAVu1QPRbggnIoR502OSYQwgn_fnBZYKo6AoZsu8ApjuqBdq59VHOxs3AsynJnOz1_G-kHnC" >}}Secure your AI{{< /external-link >}}, protect your reputation, and build customer trust with Genezio.

 This article is part of our ongoing series on artificial intelligence implementation strategies.
 Check back for future installments covering advanced agent design patterns, integration approaches, and industry-specific applications.